dyne/Zenroom/docs/pages/zencode-cookbook-intro.md

-# My first random array
+# Quickstart: My first random array

-One of Zenroom's strong points is the quality of the random generation (see [random test 1](https://github.com/DECODEproject/Zenroom/blob/master/test/random_hamming_gnuplot.sh) and [random test 2](https://github.com/DECODEproject/Zenroom/blob/master/test/random_rngtest_fips140-2.sh)), which happens to pass NIST's [tests](https://github.com/DECODEproject/Zenroom/blob/master/test/nist/run.sh), so let's start with generate an array of random numbers and get it printed out.
+One of Zenroom's strong points is the quality of the random generation (see [random test 1](https://github.com/dyne/Zenroom/blob/master/test/random_hamming_gnuplot.sh) and [random test 2](https://github.com/dyne/Zenroom/blob/master/test/random_rngtest_fips140-2.sh)), which happens to pass NIST's [tests](https://github.com/dyne/Zenroom/blob/master/test/nist/run.sh), so let's start with generate an array of random numbers and get it printed out.

 Let's first go the super fast way to test code, entering the [Zenroom web demo](https://dev.zenroom.org/demo/).
 Copy this code into the *Zencode* tab on the top left of the page: